 I love that it’s an easy way to ensure they are eating their veggies.
 They will take down one of these pouches in a matter of minutes but they don’t always dig into a big bowl of peas or a plate full of broccoli. #yet #Iwontgiveup

 I have the Infantino Squeeze Station and it's been great.
-It's the only specific baby food equipment I've bought and was definitely worth it.
+It's the only specific baby food equipment I've bought and it was definitely worth it.

 You’ll also need to buy refill pouches (they come in batches of 50 and you will go through them!)